Tommy the Clown: Biography

 Thomas Johnson was born in Detroit, Michigan, and was raised in South Central Los Angeles, California.
-Growing up, he, as did many of his friends and neighbors in the community, often found himself falling in and out of trouble.
-After Johnson spent five years in jail he realized that his lifestyle needed a significant change.
+Growing up, he was often in and out of trouble.
+After Johnson spent five years in jail, he realized that his lifestyle needed a significant change.
 He acquired a job as a typist clerk until 1992 when he received his first opportunity to perform; a co-worker asked him to be a clown at her child's birthday celebration because of his entertaining personality.
 He accepted the job, thus creating his Tommy the Clown persona.
 After this event, Tommy the Clown led the way in the stirring dance movement called "Clowning".
-He also developed this form of dance in response to the 1992 Rodney King riots. ".
+He also developed this form of dance in response to the 1992 Los Angeles riots.

 Tommy's performances incorporated the current music and dancing of the time, and he encouraged the children to get up and dance with him.
 He soon developed loyal followers throughout Los Angeles.
 He used this opportunity to give children the chance to take an interest in dancing rather than drugs or gang activity and established a dance crew called the Hip Hop Clowns who performed with him at parties.
-His only rules for his crew were as follows: "No gangs, No drugs, Do well in school (grades, attendance and behavior) and be a role model by living a positive lifestyle at all times."
+His only rules for his crew were as follows: "No gangs, No drugs, Do well in school (grades, attendance, and behavior), and be a role model by living a positive lifestyle at all times."

 By 2000, there were over 60 clown crews in Los Angeles.
-To avoid a clashing of these different groups, Tommy took it upon himself to hold weekly dance battles at his former Tommy the Clown Academy, where an audience judged who was best.
+To avoid clashing with these different groups, Tommy took it upon himself to hold weekly dance battles at his former Tommy the Clown Academy, where an audience judged who was best.
 The popularity of these contests flourished, and Tommy created and hosted the Battle Zone event—an official dance battle featuring community dancers and celebrity guests.
 Tommy's dance phenomenon caught the attention of the acclaimed director and photographer, David LaChapelle.
 Feeling inclined to capture this movement on film, LaChapelle directed the 2005 Lions Gate Films documentary Rize.

-Since then, Tommy the Clown and the Hip Hop Clowns have been traveling the globe performing and making appearances to spread the movement, as well as performing for various celebrities.
-Tommy has also appeared at numerous schools and colleges across the United States.
-He has a partnership with the Los Angeles Unified School District to provide an in-school Clowning and Krumping workshop based on the California Education Standards.
-He also provides a variety of youth programs in schools and the community.
+In 2024, Tommy was featured in Kendrick Lamar's The Pop Out: Ken & Friends and his "Not Like Us" music video, which was directed by Dave Free and Lamar.